watertrans/GlyphLoader/README.md

 - CFF2 table will be supported in future version
 - Variable fonts will be supported in future version

+## Make sure to read
+Font files are inherently dangerous.
+You shouldn't read font files uploaded by someone via the internet.
+The GlyphLoader expects to load your own safe font file with a clear source.

 ## License
 MIT